 9. Review your D&I policies

 It's great to celebrate on the day, but it's important to keep the bigger picture in mind and take steps towards positive long-term change in your organisations and industries.
-Review your internal policies to ensure women are fairly represented across the board, whether that's reviewing senior leadership positions or equal pay structures.
+Start a conversation about your internal policies to ensure women are fairly represented across the board, whether that's discussing senior leadership positions or equal pay structures.

 10. Support Women-Owned Businesses